MichalSara99/linear_system_solvers/README.md

 # Linear System Solvers
 Header-only Linear System Solvers library.
 Written in C++14/17.
 It contains a few wrappers around CUDA cuSolver library functions plus some other well known solvers.
+Main reason for this library is to use it later in PDE solver.

 ## Usage
 Just started.